sas132/PT-Capstone/README.md

 # PT-Capstone
 ```
 .github/workflows/deploy.yml  -Workflow script to auto deploy to Heroku.
-Commented out for grading.
+Commented out so we don't break the app while you grade it.
 controllers/list.js   -controller for list operations
 controllers/task.js   -controller for task operations
 controllers/user.js   -controller for user operations